jplebre/KataCollection/Specifications/ClamCard.md

         -- A month fare includes all single and return journies made within a single month.

+Scenario: Multiple Return Journeys
-Given Michael has a ClamCard
+	Given Michael has an Oyster Card,
 	And Michael travels from Asterisk to Barbican,
-And Michael travels from Barbican to Asterisk within the same day, And Michael travels from Asterisk to Balham within the same day, And Michael travels from Balham to Asterisk within the same day, Michael will be charged £3 after his first journey, And a further £2.50 for his second journey,
+	And Michael travels from Barbican to Asterisk within the same day, And Michael travels from Asterisk to Balham within the same day, And Michael travels from Balham to Asterisk within the same day, Then Michael will be charged £3.00 for his journey.
+	And a further £2.50 for his second journey.
-And a further £3.00 for his third journey,
+	And a further £3.00 for his third journey.
 	And a further £1.00 for his final journey.